victorlga/cloud-course-project/docs/README.md

 - Auto Scaling is configured to automatically adjust the number of instances based on load with AWS CloudWatch Metric Alarms, ensuring efficient resource utilization.
 - Application running on EC2 instances is monitored using AWS CloudWatch logs.
 - Auto-scaling group with a minimal size of 2 to facilitate load balancer testing.
+- Auto-scaling group launches new EC2 instance when CPU utilization reaches 70% or ALB Request Count Per Target reaches 200.
+- Auto-scaling group ends EC2 instance when CPU utilization reaches 30% or ALB Request Count Per Target reaches 180.
+- Auto-scaling thresholds were defined to be possible to demonstrate its operation.

 ### RDS MySQL Database
 - A MySQL database instance is provisioned in the private subnets, offering secure and scalable database services.